 Every morning, for longer than I have lived, he’s had this same routine.

 When my brother and I moved in with my mother and KJ, I joined him for breakfast the very next morning.
 It was our first morning together.
-When my brother and I moved in with my mother and KJ, I joined him in the kitchen, the very next day.
-It was our first morning together.
 We said our greetings and he went about his routine.

-Part of me was waiting for an awkward discussion.
-But he had breakfast as he always did — with one exception: he included me into his routine and increased the portions to accommodate me.
+Part of me was braced for awkward conversation.
+But he had breakfast as he always did — with one exception: He included me into his routine and increased the portions to accommodate me.
 I didn’t have the heart to tell him I wasn’t a breakfast eater, so I just sat at the table, reading the paper, watching him from my peripheral vision.
 There were no strained conversations and we sat in comfortable silence.

 From that day forth, I became a breakfast eater.
 We had this ritual, every morning, until the day I moved out.